gavinyipeiwang/scala_playground/README.md

 # Scala language playground

-This repo is just for me to practice scala.
+This repo is just for me to practice scala, learning the syntax, core API and concepts.